jrhie22/mango-tango-cli/docs/dev-guide.md

 [this directory](../analyzers/example/README.md) for a workable example.

+## Testing

+The `testing` module provides testers for the primary and secondary analyzer modules.
+See the [example](../analyzers/example/README.md) for further references.

 # Questions, Comments, and Feedback

 Talk to us on the [Civic Tech DC Slack workspace](https://civictechdc.slack.com)!